fabvalaaah/damerau-levenshtein-js/README.md

 (promises) the Damerau-Levenshtein distance between strings.
 For example, it can help in detecting fake celebrities accounts created for scamming.

-This project has been tested with NodeJS v4.2.6 on Ubuntu Linux 18.04.3 LTS x64.
+This project has been tested with Node.js v10.16.0 on Ubuntu Linux 18.04.3 LTS x64.

 I remembered this algorithm because of a wise suggestion of Vitalik Buterin on
 Twitter: He suggested the usage of metrics to detect the proximity between two